scc-digitalhub/digitalhub-tutorials/README.md

 ## Custom ML Flow Model Training and Serving

 This scenario provides a quick overview of developing and deploying generic machine learning applications using the functionalities of the platform.
 For this purpose, we use ML algorithms for time series management provided by the Darts framework.

+## Retrieval-Augmented Generation (RAG)

+This scenario builds a RAG application, using a chat model and an embedding model, to provide a chatbot.

+## Whisper fine-tuning

+This scenario demonstrates how to fine-tune [Whisper](https://huggingface.co/openai/whisper-small), a model for speech-to-text recognition.

+## Flower federated learning

+This scenario introduces the [Flower Federated Learning](https://flower.ai/) framework, which allows for running federated learning tasks where different client nodes perform local training and cooperatively create a more robust solution without exchanging the data but only the weight necessary to progress the training process.

+## Data validation

+This scenario implements a simple data validation function, which evaluates the correctness of a CSV table by leveraging an open source library, Frictionless.